 In the event of a personal data breach, we will, without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the breach to the relevant supervisory authority (Information Commissioner in the UK), unless the breach is unlikely to result in a risk to your rights and freedoms.
 When the data breach is likely to result in a high risk to your rights and freedoms, we shall communicate the breach to you without undue delay unless data protection legislation stipulates that we are not required to do so.

-TRANSFER OF PERSONAL DATA OUTSIDE OF THE EEA AND SWITZERLAND
+TRANSFER OF PERSONAL DATA OUTSIDE OF THE EEA, UK AND SWITZERLAND

-We are a multi-national business, head-quartered in the United States, and personal data about individuals based in Europe and Switzerland along with your other data may be stored or processed by KeyedIn Solutions Inc outside of the European Economic Area (EEA) or Switzerland in order to fulfil our contractual obligations to you, including our helpdesk service.
+We are a multi-national business, head-quartered in the United States, and personal data about individuals based in Europe with your other data may be stored or processed by KeyedIn Solutions Inc. outside of the European Economic Area (EEA), UK or Switzerland in order to fulfil our contractual obligations to you, including our helpdesk service.

-The European and Swiss data protection legislative framework prohibits transfers of personal data outside of the European Economic Area (EEA) or Switzerland without a mechanism in place assuring that the rights of individuals are adequately protected.
+The European, UK and Swiss data protection legislative framework prohibits transfers of personal data outside of the European Economic Area (EEA), UK or Switzerland without a mechanism in place assuring that the rights of individuals are adequately protected.

-Where data is transferred out of the EEA or Switzerland to third party processors, we ensure that these organisations provide sufficient guarantees to implement appropriate technical and organisational measures for the protection of personal data in line with our legislative obligations.
-Where necessary we require that any such third party processors execute the relevant Standard Contractual Clauses or adhere to any certification processes issued by the European Commission for transfer of personal data out of the EEA.
+Where data is transferred out of the EEA, UK or Switzerland to third party processors, we ensure that these organisations provide sufficient guarantees to implement appropriate technical and organisational measures for the protection of personal data in line with our legislative obligations.
+Where necessary we require that any such third party processors execute the relevant Standard Contractual Clauses or adhere to any certification processes issued by governing bodies such as the European Commission.

-KEYEDIN SOLUTIONS INC REGISTRATION WITH EU-US DATA PRIVACY FRAMEWORK AND THE UK EXTENSION TO THE EU-U.S. DPF AND SWISS–US DATA PRIVACY FRAMEWORK
+KEYEDIN SOLUTIONS INC. REGISTRATION WITH EU-US DATA PRIVACY FRAMEWORK AND THE UK EXTENSION TO THE EU-U.S. DPF AND SWISS–US DATA PRIVACY FRAMEWORK

 KeyedIn is responsible for the processing of personal data it receives and subsequently transfers to a third party acting as an agent on its behalf.
-KeyedIn complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
+KeyedIn complies with the Data Privacy Framework Principles for all onward transfers of personal data from the EU, UK and Switzerland including the onward transfer liability provisions.

 Clear Gifs (Web Beacons/Web Bugs)